zakosai/ShopCuoi/README.md

  - If you use MySQL, change 'username' and 'password'(line 83, 84) following 'username', 'password' of your MySQL
  - If you use SQLite, comment line 80-86, uncomment line 75-77 and config following your Sqlite Account

- 3. Backend : Shopcuoi/admin
+3. Link backend : Shopcuoi/admin
- Username : admin
+ - Username : admin
- Password : 2806a9b0A@!
+ - Password : 2806a9b0A@!